hillaryychan/COMP3231/notes/05_Processes-and-Threads-Impl.md

 The state is called the **process/thread context**.
 Switching between process/threads results in a **context switch**

-A diagram of a simplified explict thread switch:
+A diagram of a simplified explicit thread switch:

 ![explicit thread switch](../imgs/5-46_explicit-thread-switch.jpg)